 Regional Craft Brewery

-As defined by the Brewers Association: An independent regional brewery having either an all malt flagship or has at least 50% of its volume in either all malt beers or in beers which use adjuncts to enhance rather than lighten flavor.
+As defined by the Brewers Association: An independent regional brewery having either an all-malt flagship or has at least 50% of its volume in either all malt beers or in beers that use adjuncts to enhance rather than lighten flavor.